watsonjt/guix-installer/README.md

 	- TODO - encrypt the password? use a service that allows you to type a pin and copy it to... ramfs,fifo,fd?
 	- TODO - add options to zerofill setup_data after auto-pass

-The restrictions are necessary becuase creating my own device-mapper was throwing a type error.
-Instead of using my own device-mapper, I used module reflection to replace the open-luks-device call...
-I suspect that the module reflection is also the source of the e2fsck error since all the gexp compiling references the original implementation of open-luks-device.
+The restrictions are necessary becuase my custom device-mapper was throwing a type error.
+Instead of using my device-mapper, I used module reflection to replace the open-[type]-device call...
+The e2fsck error is almost certainly due to the hard-coded replacement of (open source targets) with the module-ref "open" replacing the type-determined open...

 # System Crafters Guix Installer